arjun-natarajan99/cs124/docs/design.md

 ## Alternative Design Considerations

+The main alternative design choice that we discussed was automatically moving completed items to the bottom of the list.
+The thought behind this was that uncompleted items would likely be more important to the user, and if they happened to have a long list then it might be frustrating to have to scroll through all of the completed items.
+However, we decided that having the option to hide the completed items handled this case.

 ## User Testing

 For user testing, we showed the screenshots in the following section to a friend and asked them how they would complete each task.
 We found that for each task and at each stage, our design lined up with what the user expected.